julelang/manual/src/std/time.md

 ```jule
 fn Unix(sec: i64, nsec: i64): Time
 ```
 Returns new time by Unix time with nanoseconds.
-It is not valid to pass nanoseconds outside the range (0, 999999999).
-Any invalid range will cause panic.
+It is valid to pass nsec outside the range (0, 999999999).
+Not all sec values have a corresponding time value.
+One such value is 1<<63-1 (the largest i64 value).

 ---